nervina-labs/nft-wallet/README.md

   └── views # route component
 ```

-Note that the `env.example` in `<ROOT>/.env.example` includes both the mainnet/testnet environment variables.
+Note that `<ROOT>/.env.example` includes both the mainnet/testnet environment variables.
 The compiled files are generated in the `<ROOT>/build` folder.

 ## Contribution